Global Media & Entertainment: History

-On 6 February 2014, it was announced that a number of stations would be sold to the Irish broadcaster Communicorp, with programming generally to be supplied by Global under contract.
+On 6 February 2014, it was announced that a number of stations would be sold to the Irish broadcaster Communicorp, with programming to be supplied by Global under contract.
 The deal involved control of Smooth Radio in the North East, the North West and the West Midlands, of Capital in South Wales and Scotland, of Real Radio in North Wales and Yorkshire, and of Real XS in Manchester.
-Most stayed under their previous brands though the Real stations were renamed Heart and carried the Heart network off-peak programming as provided by Global.
+Most stayed under their previous brands, though the Real stations were renamed Heart and carried the Heart network off-peak programming as provided by Global.
 Global retained control of all other stations, relaunching the existing Heart North West and Wales as Capital to allow Real North Wales (under Communicorp) to take on the Heart affiliation.
 Real XS in Paisley was retained by Global and joined the XFM network; Real XS in Manchester is still a separate station owned by Communicorp as XS Manchester.
 Most of the Gold AM stations switched to taking the Smooth London/Network output; all but one no longer broadcasts on that platform.

 It was announced in June 2015 that Darren Singer would be appointed as Global's chief financial officer.

 In February 2017, Global changed its company name from 'This is Global Limited' to 'Global Media & Entertainment Limited'.
 It also changed all its social media handles from 'thisisglobal' to 'global' and its web domain to global.com.
 Global also combined the three sub-companies, Global Radio, Global Entertainment and Global Television into just 'Global'.

 On 1 March 2018, Global launched a brand new awards show called The Global Awards celebrating the stars of music, news & entertainment across genres in the UK and from around the world.
 It took place at London's Eventim Apollo.

 In September 2018, Global announced the acquisition of two outdoor advertising companies, Primesight and Outdoor Plus, creating Global's Outdoor Division.
 The acquisitions were reported to be worth £200 million.

 On 19 September 2018, rival commercial radio group Bauer announced that they were pulling out of the biggest networked commercial radio chart show, The Official Vodafone Big Top 40, produced by Global's Capital.
 The move led to Global discontinuing the Sunday evening show for all stations outside of their own Heart and Capital networks, on which the show continues to air.